Edinburgh: Early settlements

+Old and New Towns

 Edinburgh's Old and New Towns were listed as a UNESCO World Heritage Site in 1995 in recognition of the unique character of the Old Town with its medieval street layout and the planned Georgian New Town, including the adjoining Dean Village and Calton Hill areas.
 There are over 4,500 listed buildings within the city, a higher proportion relative to area than any other city in the United Kingdom.

-The castle is perched on top of a rocky crag (the remnant of an extinct volcano) and the Royal Mile runs down the crest of a ridge from it terminating at Holyrood Palace.
-Minor streets (called closes or wynds) lie on either side of the main spine forming a herringbone pattern.
+The castle is perched on top of a rocky crag (the remnant of an extinct volcano), and the Royal Mile runs down the crest of a ridge from it, terminating at Holyrood Palace.
+Minor streets (called closes or wynds) lie on either side of the main spine, forming a herringbone pattern.
 Due to space restrictions imposed by the narrowness of this landform, the Old Town became home to some of the earliest "high rise" residential buildings.
-Multi-storey dwellings known as lands were the norm from the 16th century onwards with ten and eleven storeys being typical and one even reaching fourteen or fifteen storeys.
-Numerous vaults below street level were inhabited to accommodate the influx of incomers, particularly Irish immigrants, during the Industrial Revolution.
+Multi-storey dwellings known as lands were the norm from the 16th century onwards, with ten and eleven storeys being typical, and one even reaching fourteen or fifteen storeys.
+Vaults below street level were inhabited to accommodate the influx of incomers, particularly Irish immigrants, during the Industrial Revolution.
 The street has several fine public buildings such as St Giles' Cathedral, the City Chambers and the Law Courts.
 Other places of historical interest nearby are Greyfriars Kirkyard and Mary King's Close.
-The Grassmarket, running deep below the castle is connected by the steep double terraced Victoria Street.
+The Grassmarket, running deep below the castle, is connected by the steep double terraced Victoria Street.
 The street layout is typical of the old quarters of many Northern European cities.